Constituencies of Mauritius: Constituency No. 17

-Curepipe and Midlands is the seventeenth constituency in which there are 45,346 registered voters.
+Curepipe and Midlands is the seventeenth constituency in which there are 47,428 registered voters.
 They belong to all the ethnic groups.

 Constituency No. 18

 The eighteenth constituency of Mauritius is Belle Rose and Quatre Bornes.
-A total of 42,173 voters are recorded there and they come from all ethnic groups.
+A total of 60,795 voters are recorded there and they come from all ethnic groups.

 Constituency No. 19

-The nineteenth constituency is Stanley and Rose Hill with a total of 38,982 registered voters.
+The nineteenth constituency is Stanley and Rose Hill with a total of 41,956 registered voters.
 All ethnic groups are represented in this constituency.

 Constituency No. 20

 Beau Bassin and Petite Rivière is the twentieth constituency.
-It has 42,656 registered voters who come from all ethnic groups.
+It has 47,598 registered voters who come from all ethnic groups.

 Constituency No. 21

-The outer island of Rodrigues is the twenty-first constituency where 26,930 voters are registered.
-They belong mostly to the Creole community.
+The outer island of Rodrigues is the twenty-first constituency where 31,986 voters are registered.
+They belong mostly to the Rodriguan Creole community.
 Gaëtan Duval enabled the inhabitants of Rodrigues to vote for the first time in August 1967 although the principle of universal suffrage was already in practice on mainland Mauritius since 1959.
 Prior to the 1967 elections Gaëtan Duval's PMSD lodged a civil action in the Supreme Court of Mauritius to contest Rodriguans' inability to vote at general elections.
 The Supreme Court ruled in Duval's favour.
+This constituency sends only two MPs to the National Assembly but it has an autonomous local Assembly since 2003.
+Since the PMSD's decline in Rodrigues, the two national seats are mostly contested by local parties.